skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 paid before; he simply needed to sell the goods first to pay the tax.
 Instead he was beaten, jailed, and his goods claimed.
 The story of an entire ships crew banished to the North for a mere casket of wine.
-Eomier refused to believe it, and left the shop and ran home.
+Eomer refused to believe it, and left the shop and ran home.

 By age 14 he was done with school, and it was time to do what was expected of him and follow in his fathers footsteps.
 His first